List of Warriors characters: ShadowClan

 ShadowClan is one of the five warrior Clans.
 It was originally the home of most of the series' antagonists, but starting in Omen of the Stars, ShadowClan protagonists were introduced as well.

 The Prophecies Begin

 Blackstar

-Deputy of ShadowClan under Brokenstar and Tigerstar, and later leader.
-He served as a bruiser for both aforementioned leaders, before eventually being redeemed.
+Deputy of ShadowClan under Brokenstar and the first Tigerstar, and later leader.
+He served as a bruiser for both aforementioned leaders, before eventually being redeemed in a StarClan-held trial.

 Brokenstar

 Leader of ShadowClan when Firestar comes to the forest in The Prophecies Begin.
 He killed kits by sending them into battle before they were strong enough to defend themselves.
 His soul was sent to the Dark Forest when he died, and it was eventually killed by Yellowfang, his mother.

 Nightstar

 Leader of ShadowClan after Brokenstar.
-He was an elder but stepped up to lead the Clan when Brokenstar was banished.
-He did not receive nine lives because Brokenstar was still alive.
+He was an elder, but stepped up to lead the Clan when Brokenstar was banished.
+However, he did not receive nine lives because Brokenstar was still alive and had not surrendered his own lives.
 He had a permanent respiratory disease.
 He led the Clan through a sickness induced by rats.
-He eventually died and was succeeded by Tigerstar.
+He eventually died and was succeeded by the first Tigerstar.